fluid-project/handbook.floeproject.org/src/documents/SemanticMarkupInEPUB3.md

 category: Techniques
 ---

 EPUB 3 books can be created from HTML5, and the same principles for creating well-formed, semantically sound web content apply.
-For an EPUB 3 author, there are two tools available: <a href="https://developer.mozilla.org/en/docs/Web/HTML/Element" rel="nofollow" class="link-external">HTML 5 semantic elements</a>, and <a href="http://www.idpf.org/accessibility/guidelines/content/semantics/epub-type.php" rel="nofollow" class="link-external">`epub:type`</a>.
+For an EPUB 3 author, there are two tools available: [HTML 5 semantic elements](https://developer.mozilla.org/en/docs/Web/HTML/Element), and [`epub:type`](http://www.idpf.org/accessibility/guidelines/content/semantics/epub-type.php).

 HTML 5 semantic markup gives meaning to otherwise anonymous containers or text structures.
 For example, you can use the `<section>` element to denote changes in topic, or `<aside>` to indicate content that is secondary in importance.